RyanrDavies/curvytron-client/README.md

 ###Not Finished.

-Still need to finish the code for joining a room, and also the parser for the messages received during the game.
+* Need to write the parser for the messages received during the game.
+* May want to reconsider the way messages are treated -- received messages are more like a list of messages.